billy-bertrand/My-First-Robot/README.md

 # The Challenge 🎯

-My team was tasked with building a robot that performed two sets of tasks, over the course of two rounds:
+My team was tasked with building a robot that performed two sets of tasks, over the course of two rounds.

+✅ = Tasks completed
+❌ = Tasks not attempted

 | Round 1                | Round 2                                  |
 | ---------------------- | ---------------------------------------- |